 - Try not to think about it

 - Things could be worse/other people have it worse

 I don’t think I really need to go into much detail with the above.
 They’re patronising and unhelpful.
 Just don’t say them.
 Thank you.

 And Finally, Do Not Neglect Yourself

 I think this is a very important one.
 I know that you want to support and look after your loved one, but how are you going to do that if you’ve run yourself into the ground?
 Make sure that you are still looking after yourself and that you have someone that you can talk to.

-Thank you so much for reading this week’s blog.
+Thank you so much for reading this week’s blog on how to support someone with depression or anxiety.
 Did you find any of the above hints and tips helpful?
 Do you have any advice that you find helpful?
 Please let me know in the comments.